ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 In case this is the first time you import a solution, follow the steps described here: [Import a Power Platform solution](https://docs.microsoft.com/powerapps/maker/data-platform/import-update-export-solutions)

-3. Create an application user and the assign security role "Provision Genie user" as part of the creation process as described here: [Create an application user](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user)
+3. Create an application user and the assign security role "Provision Genie user" and the role "Basic user" as part of the creation process as described here: [Create an application user](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user)

-4. Assign the security role "Provision Genie user" to all users that will be able to use ProvisionGenie for team creation.
+4. Assign the security roles "Basic user" and "Provision Genie user" to all users that will be able to use ProvisionGenie for team creation.
 - You can assign the role to individual people using the steps explained [here](https://docs.microsoft.com/en-us/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database)
 - Alternatively, you can bulk assign roles to people by following the next steps:
   - Go to the Power Platform admin center and select your environment (step 1 and 2 in the guide above)